D4rk3l/interactive-text-games-hacktoberfest/README.md

 #### FOR ADDING YOUR OWN GAME, FOLLOW THESE INSTRUCTIONS:

-Fork the repository, and then make a folder in the forked repository.
-If you're having trouble doing this on the web browser, [here's some simple instructions.](https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser)

-Name the folder like this, replacing spaces with '-'.

-`text-adventure-game`

-Place your text adventure game inside the folder, and format the file name the same way too:
+Once the repository is forked, place your text adventure game inside the it and format the file name like this:

-`text-adventure-game.py`
+`text-adventure-game/text-adventure-game.py`

+Putting the "text-adventure-game/" in front of the name [creates a folder](https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser) for it.
-This is just an example, it doesn't have to be python - use any language you want!
+Of course, this is just an example.
+Name it what you want, as long as it matches the format above.
+It also doesn't have to be python - use any language you want!

 #### FOR EDITING SOMEBODY ELSE'S GAME, FOLLOW THESE INSTRUCTIONS: